 Working conditions and equal opportunities

+Uppsala University's study and work environment must be characterised by openness and respect.
 Everyone at the university has a shared interest in and responsibility for a good study environment.
-At Uppsala University, there is zero tolerance for discrimination, harassment and victimisation.
-Our work with equal opportunities is therefore carried out systematically and should comprise an integral part of our operations.
+Our work with equal opportunity issues is carried out systematically and should comprise an integral part of our operations.

 At Uppsala University there are guidelines for students' working conditions which outline the requirements on such matters as physical and psychosocial work environment, student influence and quality enhancement, course planning and timetabling, tuition and educational material, examination, and independent projects.